techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 (201)
 Which of the following statements about the wait() and notify() methods is true?
 (Choose one.)

-a.
-The wait() and notify() methods can be called outside synchronized code.
+A. The wait() and notify() methods can be called outside synchronized code.

-b.
-The programmer can specify which thread should be notified in a notify() method call.
+B. The programmer can specify which thread should be notified in a notify() method call.

-c.
-The thread that calls wait() goes into the monitor’s pool of waiting threads.
+C. The thread that calls wait() goes into the monitor’s pool of waiting threads.

-d.
-The thread that calls notify() gives up the lock.
+D. The thread that calls notify() gives up the lock.

-Answer: C
+ANSWER: C
 MARK:
 1

+CHAPTER:

 MIX
 CHOICES: